subodhchhabra/algorithms/README.md

   return longest;
 }

-findLongestWord("The quick brown fox jumped over the lazy dog")
+findLongestWord("The quick brown fox jumped over the lazy dog");
 // 6
-findLongestWord("May the force be with you")
+findLongestWord("May the force be with you");
 // 5
-findLongestWord("Google do a barrel roll")
+findLongestWord("Google do a barrel roll");
 // 6
-findLongestWord("What is the average airspeed velocity of an unladen swallow")
+findLongestWord("What is the average airspeed velocity of an unladen swallow");
 // 8
-findLongestWord("What if we try a super-long word such as otorhinolaryngology")
+findLongestWord("What if we try a super-long word such as otorhinolaryngology");
 // 19
 ```